Private parking tickets

 Private parking tickets often look very similar to council parking fines.
 However, there is one significant difference – if your ticket was issued by the council, it will typically be called a Penalty Charge Notice.
 If it’s called anything different (examples include “Parking Ticket Notice”), it was most likely issued by a private parking firm.

 These tickets may look practically identical to an official fixed penalty, but they’re not.
-They’re actually just a notice that the organisation issuing it considers you to have breached its terms and conditions, and the “fine” is actually an offer of settlement to cover damages .
+They’re actually a notice that you've breached a parking firm's terms and conditions.
+The “fine” is actually an offer of settlement to cover damages .
 If in doubt, read through the entire ticket – it will say which organisation issued it.
 If you’re now certain the ticket was issued by a private firm, read on!

 How do I know if my ticket is unfair?

 Normally a car park will have signs that explain the terms and conditions for parking on the land.
 If you park on land clearly marked by one of these signs, you are usually seen as having accepted the terms and conditions.
 However, unclear or concealed signs may mean that your ticket is unfair!

 In cases where the ticket includes a demand for an amount over £100, the ticket may be considered unfair.
+You'd need to demonstrate that the amount being charged is far beyond what is reasonable, which can be tricky.
+If, for example, you overstayed by 5 minutes in a car park charging £20, a ticket for £200 could be considered unreasonable.
 In these cases, this could be reasonable grounds for appeal if the private parking firm is an Accredited Trade Association (ATA) member.
 Be aware that companies may involve a debt collection agency, who may add on fees to cover the costs of reclaiming the debt from you.

 Is there a time limit on when private parking firms can give me a ticket?